okwolf/hyperapp-fx/README.md

 A [Hyperapp](https://github.com/hyperapp/hyperapp) Higher-Order App giving your `app` superpowers to write your [effects as data](https://youtu.be/6EdXaWfoslc), inspired by [Elm Commands](https://guide.elm-lang.org/architecture/effects).

 Effects are always represented as arrays.
 For a single effect this array represents a tuple containing the effect type string and an object containing the properties of this effect.
-For multiple effects each array element is either a tuple or an array of tuples, which may be nested.
+For multiple effects each array element is either an effect tuple or an array of these tuples, which may be nested.

 ```js
 EffectTuple = [ string, object ]